President of the United States: Judicial powers

 The degree to which the president personally has absolute immunity from court cases is contested and has been the subject of several Supreme Court decisions.
 Nixon v.
 Fitzgerald (1982) dismissed a civil lawsuit against by-then former president Richard Nixon based on his official actions.
 Clinton v.
-Jones (1997) decided that a president has no immunity against civil suits for actions taken before becoming president, and ruled that a sexual harassment suit could proceed without delay, even against a sitting president.
+Jones (1997) decided that a president has no immunity against civil suits for actions taken before becoming president and ruled that a sexual harassment suit could proceed without delay, even against a sitting president.
 The 2019 Mueller report on Russian interference in the 2016 presidential election detailed evidence of possible obstruction of justice, but investigators declined to refer Donald Trump for prosecution based on a United States Department of Justice policy against indicting an incumbent president.
 The report noted that impeachment by Congress was available as a remedy.
 As of October 2019, a case was pending in the federal courts regarding access to personal tax returns in a criminal case brought against Donald Trump by the New York County District Attorney alleging violations of New York state law.

+Memoranda from the Office of Legal Counsel issued in 1973 and 2000 internally prohibit the Department of Justice from prosecuting a president, which some legal scholars have criticized but others have endorsed.

+In defense against federal criminal prosecution for his alleged 2020 election subversion, in January 2024, Trump argued to the DC Circuit Court of Appeals that a president enjoys absolute immunity for criminal acts conducted while in office.
+The next month, a three-judge panel of the court unanimously ruled against Trump.
+It was the first time an appeals court had addressed such a presidential immunity matter, since no other sitting or former president had ever been criminally indicted.

+In Trump v.
+United States, on July 1, 2024, the Supreme Court ruled that presidents were entitled to absolute immunity from exercising core powers enumerated by the Constitution, presumption of immunity for other official acts, and no immunity for unofficial actions.
+The case was sent back to lower courts to determine which actions in the criminal complaint should be classified as official vs. unofficial.
+The ruling was the first time the courts granted a president criminal immunity.